November 8th, 2009 Money Raised

 • Children placed by authorities

-The home receives no governmental funding and is solely reliant upon donations and contributions from private individuals and local business organizations.
+The home receives no governmental funding and is solely reliant upon donations and contributions from private individuals and local business organisations.

 Shilpa Children’s home, Colombo 5